GurditLubana/Group-10-Meal-Planner/README.md

 This class handles the UI for the meal diary activity.
 This is the User interface for logging food consumed.
 This activity shows a users daily progress at glance and allows the user add their days exercise activity.

 ### Activity Recipe Book
-This class handles the UI for the Recipe Book
+This class handles the UI for the Recipe Book.

 ### FragToMealDiary
-This is an interface of methods that allow fragments that comprise the meal diary to send and recieve infromation from the parent activity
+This is an interface of methods that allow fragments that comprise the meal diary to send and recieve infromation from the parent activity.

 ### FragToRecipeBook
-This is an interface of methods that allow fragments that comprise the recipe book to send and recieve infromation from the parent activity
+This is an interface of methods that allow fragments that comprise the recipe book to send and recieve infromation from the parent activity.

 ### RVAMealDiary
 This is a recycler view adapter for the meal diary activity.
 This adapter handles the display of different fragment layouts in a recycler view.